Deutsch: Infektion / Español: Infección / Português: Infecção / Français: Infection / Italiano: Infezione

 - Personal Protective Measures: Using protective items such as gloves, breathable clothing, or antimicrobial socks in high-risk areas.

-- Immune Support: Balancing exercise intensity, sleep, and nutrition to support immune system health and resilience against infections.
+- Immune Support: Balancing exercise intensity, Sleep, and nutrition to support immune system health and Resilience against infections.

 Well-Known Examples